 \section{Introduction}

 Semimartingale processes are widely used in finance.
-For example, the fundamental asset pricing theorem states that in an arbitrage-free and frictionless financial market, the logarithmic price process of an asset is necessarily to be a semimartingale (\cite{DS1994}).
-We denote $\{X_t\}_{0\leq t\leq T}$ as the log-price process of an asset over $[0,T]$ and assume that it is a It$\hat{\text{o}}$ semimartingale on the filtered probability space $(\Omega,\mathcal{F},(\mathcal{F}_t)_{ 0\leq t\leq T},\mathbb{P})$.
+For example, the fundamental theorem of asset pricing states that, in an arbitrage-free and frictionless financial market, the logarithmic price process of an asset must be a semimartingale (\cite{DS1994}).
+We denote the log-price process of an asset over $[0,T]$ by $\{X_t\}_{0\leq t\leq T}$ and assume that it is an It$\hat{\text{o}}$ semimartingale on the filtered probability space $(\Omega,\mathcal{F},(\mathcal{F}_t)_{ 0\leq t\leq T},\mathbb{P})$.
 In general, $X_t$ can be represented as